|

 Gail

-wrote me the following itinerary on February 18th, 2010: We have to fly Skywest (an
+wrote me the following itinerary on February 18th, 2010: We had to fly Skywest (an

 Embraer 120 jet that seats 20 people) from Salt Lake City to